UKWgenommedizin/clinTALL/README.md

 - ```docker-compose up ```,
 -   or ```python clinTall.py``` if you install an python environment from the requirements.txt locally

 By default, clinTall.py will load and execute config.yaml.
-For more details about the options running clinTall, see the config_example.yaml
+For more details about the options running clinTall, see the config_example.yaml and the sections below.

+There are two main options to use clinTall
+1) Use pretrained models to make predictions for your data (available at https://doi.org/10.5281/zenodo.18002152.)
+2) Train a custom model on your data

 > Note: If you don't have a cuda enabled GPU replace the clinTall_requirements.txt with clinTall_requirements_cpu_only.txt (e.g. rename and delete)